Learning Cross-Scale Weighted Prediction for Efficient Neural Video Compression: Performance and Analysis

-\\[4pt] \textbf{Ablation on important techniques.} We conduct a comprehensive experiment to demonstrate the effectiveness of every important component in our video codec.
-The model with cross-scale prediction and pixel-level residual shown in Figure \ref{figure6} is taken as baseline.
+\\[4pt] \textbf{Ablation on important techniques.} We also conduct a comprehensive experiment to investigate the effectiveness of other important components in our video codec, wherein we hope our engineering experience can benefit the community of neural video compression.
+The model with cross-scale prediction and pixel-level residual is taken as baseline.
 We gradually improve the RD performance by stacking techniques one by one.
-We calculate the BD-rate savings against the initial base mode, the results of which are presented in Table \ref{table3}.
+We calculate the BD-rate savings against the initial base mode, the results of which are presented in Table \ref{table4}.
 It is found that feature-level residual \cite{feng2020learned} boosts performance obviously as it covers the gain of motion compensation refinement network \cite{lu2020end}.
 More training frames ($T=5$) and modulated loss bring a few gains (about 5\%).
 Our proposed video-version soft-then-hard (I-frame STH + P-frame STH) achieves additional 9\% savings (27-18=9\%) without any complexity penalty during inference.
 The gain of AR model in video compression is not so obvious as in image compression \cite{minnen2018joint} (only 35-27=8\% savings here).
 This phenomenon can be explained because in hybrid video coding, most of the bits are spent for residual compression.
-Mask convolution is not well-suited to estimate the irregular context of residual. \\[4pt] \textbf{About the scales.} We finally choose three scales ($\frac{1}{2},\frac{1}{4},\frac{1}{8}$ resolution) for cross-scale prediction.
-On the one hand, features at scale $\frac{H}{16}\times \frac{W}{16}$ have lost much context information, which cannot bring more gains.
-On the other hand, producing reference features with higher spatial resolution (such as in pixel space or even sub-pixel space) consumes much more GPU memory.
-Feature at scale $\frac{H}{2}\times \frac{W}{2}$ preserves enough context to deliver a high-precision prediction.
+Mask convolution is not well-suited to estimate the irregular context of residual. \\[4pt]

+\textbf{Ablation on some designing details.} Here, we discuss about some specific designing choices.
+Our final model contains a multi-head cross-scale prediction operator.
+The head number $H$ is set as 4 since we experimentally found that it is slightly better than a single head (\ieno, better than no re-grouping across channels).
+The comparisons are shown in Figure \ref{figure8}.
+In addition, we finally assign four offsets at each scale.
+Although the offset number $N$ at each scale is found to have negligible influence on final rate-distortion performance, increasing the value of $N$ is observed to stabilize and accelerate the optimization process obviously.
+Since the channel re-grouping process and weighted warping are performed on GPUs, the head number and the offset number at each scale have very little impact to the practical compression speed. \\[4pt]